xuedong/xuedong.github.io/_posts/2017-11-30-horizon-startup.md

 categories: events
 ---

 A new session of Horizon Startup was held in Inria Lille center yesterday.
-Initiated in 2016, Horizon Startup is dedicated to agitate Inria researchers, post-doctorate, PhD students to spread their scientific knowledge more widely by startup creations.
+Initiated in 2016, Horizon Startup is dedicated to agitate Inria researchers, post-doctoral researchers, PhD students to spread their scientific knowledge more widely by startup creations.

 Here is a video for one of the last Horizon Startup events, a new video for our session is to be appeared soon.